 Mildly sweet, beautifully festive, and bursting with the fresh flavor of citrus.
 Simple Orange Cranberry Pistachio Fudge is a wonderful addition to your Holiday table.

-Tips about Simple Orange Cranberry Pistachio Fudge:
+Tips On How To Make Simple Orange Cranberry Pistachio Fudge

 - DO NOT USE WHITE CHOCOLATE CHIPS to make this fudge.
 White chocolate chips do not have enough cocoa butter in them and the fudge turns out waxy.
 You will want a good quality white chocolate bar.
 The bars have a much higher percentage of cocoa butter which in turns yields a much smoother fudge.